AdobeDocs/experiences-by-you.it-IT/help/campaign/acs/troubleshooting-for-marketers.md

 ![data-type-mismatch-solution](/help/_assets/kt-13256/data-type-mismatch-solution.png)

-## Errore di personalizzazione consegna
+## Errore Personalization di consegna

 **Codice errore:**
 `The schema for profiles specified in the transition ('') is not compatible with the schema defined in the delivery template ('nms:recipient').
 They should be identical.`